dfinity/examples/motoko/persistent-storage/README.md

 - git
 - DFX

-GitHub can be installed from various package managers.
+git can be installed from various package managers.
 DFX can be installed following the instructions [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html#download-and-install).

 ### Install
 Install the example dapp project: